Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series

 This is a list of winners and nominees of the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
 Prior to 1989, the category was not gender-specific, and, thus, was called Outstanding Guest Performer in a Comedy Series.
 It is given in honor to an actress who has delivered an outstanding performance in a guest-starring role in a television comedy series.
-The current recipient is Laurie Metcalf for Hacks.
+The current recipient is Julianne Nicholson for Hacks.
 Since the category change in 1989, a total of 34 actresses were awarded for their performances.
 The most awarded actress is Cloris Leachman, with 3 wins, followed by Tina Fey, Colleen Dewhurst, Kathryn Joosten, Jean Smart, Tracey Ullman, Betty White, and Maya Rudolph, with 2 wins.
 These awards, like the other "Guest" awards, were previously not presented at the Primetime Emmy Award ceremony, but, rather, at the Creative Arts Emmy Award ceremony.

+Beginning with the 77th Primetime Emmy Awards, performers are no longer eligible in guest acting categories if they were previously nominated for a lead or supporting award for playing the same character role in the same series.